nobrefelipe/flutter_ui_toolkit/README.md

 );
 ```

-Then use the button anywhere on you application.
+Then use the button anywhere in your application.
 ```

 import 'styles/buttons.dart';